EPCCed/intro_to_cp2k/day2/README.md

 6. Refine method fi necessary - HFX, any changes in basis set requried

 ## Resources

+CP2K has a wide variety of features that can be hard to find documentation and appropirate resources for.

 ### How to guides on the website